-The Save-A-Seat program is for current WSU and Heritage University (HU) students who are working to complete their pre-pharmacy requirements and plan on applying to the WSU Doctor of Pharmacy program.
+The Save-A-Seat program is for high school and current college students who are working to complete their pre-pharmacy requirements and plan on applying to the WSU Doctor of Pharmacy program.

 This application option secures a seat in the program so you can focus on learning, not competing for a seat in pharmacy school.

 Who should apply?

 - Any current high school senior or college students who have a strong interest and working knowledge of pharmacy careers